Healthy Homes Assessment Brown Owl

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new or renewed Tenancy is signed for a Brown Owl rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+Since the 1st July of 2021, if a new, renewed or varied Tenancy is signed for the Brown Owl rental property, all Healthy Homes compliance work must be completed within 90 days.

-Check out the complete details of this law.
+Find the full information on this law.
 Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-What are the reasons why Healthy Homes Compliance important?
+What is the reason Healthy Homes Compliance So Important?

-Get started now and contact us about the Brown Owl Healthy Home assessment on your rental property right now.
+Get started now and contact us about the Brown Owl Healthy Home assessment on your rental property now.

 healthy homes assessment compliance